College Factual by our College Data Analytics Team

 Ohio State University Agricultural Technical Institute Majors

-During the most recent year for which we have data, students from 17 majors graduated from Ohio State University Agricultural Technical Institute.
-Of these students, 320 received undergraduate degrees and 320 graduated with a master's or doctor's degree.
+In the latest year of available data, students from 8 majors graduated from Ohio State University Agricultural Technical Institute.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at Ohio State University Agricultural Technical Institute along with which ones have the highest average starting salaries.

-In 2022-2023, 307 students took at least one online class at Ohio State University Agricultural Technical Institute.
-This is a decrease from the 350 students who took online classes the previous year.
+273 students took at least one online class at Ohio State University Agricultural Technical Institute.

 Learn more about online learning at Ohio State University Agricultural Technical Institute.